 - Products advertised as flushable – like some wipes and diapers – don’t break down in water and frequently block sewer pipes.

-Help Us Help the Environment
+Help Us Help our Environment

 There are many ways you can get involved in protecting and restoring our natural areas in Portland.
 Here are just a few examples: